Amruth-Vamshi/uci-admin/UI/README.md

 # No-Code Platform Boilerplate

 Powerful Next.js boilerplate.
 Clone this repo and start your no-code platform today.
-The platform allows you to create REST API endpoints using a no-code editor.
-You can request the endpoint from any HTTP client.
-Additionally, the boilerplate provides a simple UI to test your endpoints.
+The platform allows you to create REST API bots using a no-code editor.
+You can request the bot from any HTTP client.
+Additionally, the boilerplate provides a simple UI to test your bots.
 You can easily extend this template and add your own features.

 <p align="center">
   <img width="570" height="488" src=".github/preview.webp" alt="Preview of No-Code Platform Boilerplate">